tkn-tub/ns3-gym/doc/manual/source/documentation.rst

   The symbol ``foo`` is how other items can add themselves to this group.
   The string following that will be the title for the group.
-Any futher text will be the detailed descriptionf for the group page.
+Any futher text will be the detailed description for the group page.

 * Document each file, assigning it to the relevant group.
 In a header file::